 Certificate in Apparel + Fashion Technology Course Outline

-Become familiar with industrial machinery, techniques, and terminology necessary for fashion garment construction and be introduced to fabric technology and patternmaking.
+Students become familiar with industrial machinery, techniques, and terminology necessary for fashion garment construction and are introduced to fabric technology and patternmaking.

-Students learn industrial machine handling skills and garment construction techniques to start their journey into the world of commercial fashion design.
+Students learn to use industry-specific construction methods to make a range of full garments including skirts, tops, and trousers.
+Students will learn industrial machine handling skills and garment construction techniques to start their journey into the world of commercial fashion design.

 Why choose Whitecliffe Fashion Tech?